 Season 26 of “Big Brother” will definitely be remembered for the calamity that surrounded it.
 From unpredictable twists to drama, the season never lacked excitement, especially the fiery confrontations among the Houseguests, frequently sparked by Angela Rummans.

 “We had people dedicated to acting wild.
-You know Angela, not the best roommate, but admittedly, as a costar, she was proving a lot for the season and so for that, I’m thankful,” Martin said.
+You know Angela, not the best roommate, but admittedly, as a costar, she was providing a lot for the season and so for that, I’m thankful,” Martin said.
 “You know this is my favorite show on TV, so when people are dedicated to good TV, I’m like this is great.”

 Rummans undeniably added a lot to the season, fully embracing “Big Brother’s” motto, “Expect the unexpected.”
 While the show is famous for its intense strategy and drama, it also creates a reality that continues to amaze the viewers.
 The unpredictable nature of the game turned each moment into a rollercoaster by bringing new challenges, alliances and confrontations between the Houseguests each and every day.